aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 print_identity('Joe', 78)
 ```

 Implementation of the timing function is accessible in `modules/timers.py` by the name `dummy_timer`.
-You are free to use it as an alternative to `time` magic.
-Note that it does not implement the decorator factory, as in the above example, and does not provide functionality of the `timeit` magic that estimated the time averaged among $n$ runs.
-Consider example using `dummy_timer`:
+You are free to use it as an alternative to the `time` magic.
+Note that it does not implement the decorator factory, as in the above example, and does not provide the functionality of the `timeit` magic that estimates the time averaged among $n$ runs.
+Consider this example using `dummy_timer`:

 ```{code-cell} ipython3
 import timers